islaytitans/alien/docs/src/GM/hopeslastday.md

 The only way to escape Hadley’s Hope is via the Starcub corporate shuttle on the Landing Pad.
 However, to operate it they need a corporate key card – something only Miranda Reynolds and her chief science officer Theodora Komiskey have (and only Komiskey’s works).
 Once the players realize this and have retrieved the key card, the finale of the adventure begins.
 See page 14

+### The Swarm

+- The PCs suddenly hear heavy thumping sounds.
+An OBSERVATION roll (no action) will let them understand that it’s coming from the barricades leading to the Central Unit and the Sublevels.
+The Xenomorphs have noticed the PCs and sent a swarm to capture them!
+- Within minutes, the South Wing will be overrun by Drones.
+The players should understand that their only way to survive Hope’s Last Day is to use the shuttle on the Landing Pad to escape.
+If the PCs are having an easy time, let the barricades break and have the PCs face a Drone or two on the way out.

+### To The Shuttle

+- When the PCs make their final dash for the shuttle, the Xenos will be after them.
+Each of them must make a successful MOBILITY roll to reach the Landing Pad.
+  - A failed roll means that the PC falls behind.
+Other PCs can choose to wait, meaning they also need to roll again, or leave the failing PC behind.
+- If any PC fails three MOBILITY rolls, a Drone Xeno has caught up with them and attacks.
+The attack is deemed surprising, and the Xeno gets the #1 initiative card.
+If they survive this fight, they reach the shuttle.

+### Taking Off

+- As the PCs and any NPC survivors reach the shuttle, Komiskey’s key card is needed to open the hatch and scramble inside.
+- The swarm is outside, banging on the hatch, and one PC needs to make a PILOTING roll to power up the engines and take off.
+Several attempts are allowed, but each failed roll means stress level +1 for everyone inside

+### A Nasty Surprise

+- Finally off the ground, the PCs may believe their trials are over – but they are in for a nasty surprise.
+Miranda’s team had been busy, gathering a number of eggs (equal to the number of PCs who made it here), and storing them inside the shuttle (in the small room to the right).
+- The problem is, the coolant that they applied to the eggs (page 8) wore off faster than expected.
+Now, the eggs are very much active.
+As soon as a PC or NPC enters the room where they are stored, or at any point you want, the eggs are immediately activated and each discharges a Facehugger, which immediately attacks – stress level +1 for all.
+- If any of the PCs survive the final attack, their final fate is beyond the bounds of this adventure.
+No record of the whereabouts of these characters exists beyond their departure from LV-426

 ## Characters

 ### Wes Osterman